davaureli/NBD_LabSession/README.md

 **Project**: The project can be divided into 2 main parts:

-1) Statistical analysis: you will receive a trace from https://mawi.wide.ad.jp/mawi/ , we ask you to replicate the analysis observed during the lecture and maybe add something new
+1) Statistical analysis: you will receive a trace from https://mawi.wide.ad.jp/mawi/ , we ask you to replicate the analysis observed during the lecture and maybe add something new (e.g. possible graph representation)

 2) ML problem: you will receive a pickle trace (600k packets) and you will choose to replicate or (a) or (b) from *Lecture 3*